Dorohedoro: Setting

-Despite similar outward appearance, humans and sorcerers are two distinct species; Sorcerers were manufactured by Chidaruma in his realm, whereas humans occurred naturally in another.
+Despite similar outward appearance, humans and sorcerers are two distinct species; the latter were manufactured by Chidaruma in his realm, whereas the former occurred naturally in another.
 Sorcerers can also use magic through a circulatory system, which disperses a black smoke that gives them distinct powers.
 Stronger and rarer powers are highly prized, to the point of directly affecting social status; sorcerers will routinely commit to binding partnerships, resulting in violent competition for the right.
 Humans are forced to live in the slums of Hole, subject to unprovoked sorcerer violence and overwhelming magical pollution, whereas sorcerers live and travel freely between realms using conjured doorways.

 Premise

 A man named Caiman is searching for a sorcerer, whose magic erased his memories and gave him a reptilian head.
 Assisted by his friend Nikaido, a restaurant chef who runs The Hungry Bug, Caiman wanders Hole in search of his curser, hoping to kill them and dispel their magic.
 Caiman's only lead is the full-size man who lives down his throat: by placing a sorcerer's head inside Caiman's mouth, the man's head will slide up Caiman's throat and verify if they are responsible.
 Getting a job at a community hospital for magic attack victims, Caiman works with Drs.
 Vaux and Kasukabe to reach the sorcerer's world and uncover his past.

 The news of a lizard-man killing sorcerers, one with cross tattoos and magical resistance, attracts the attention of the de facto ruling sorcerer En.
 En believes Caiman is tied to the Cross-Eyes Gang, which subjugated humans and lower-class sorcerers, and whose leader almost wiped out En's crime family before disappearing.
 En sends his cleaners, Shin and Noi, to kill Caiman with two low-ranking sorcerers: Fujita, who seeks revenge as Caiman murdered his partner, and Ebisu, who has amnesia after Caiman accidentally tore her face off.